potassco/clorm/README.rst

 predicates.

 ``Driver`` maps to the ``driver/1`` predicate, ``Item`` maps to ``item/1``, and ``Assignment`` maps to ``assignment/3``.
-The number of the field definitions must match the predicate arity and the order in which the fields are defined must also match the position of each parameter in the predicate.
+A predicate may contain zero or more *terms* (think of a term as a field in a database ORM).
+The number of the *term definitions* must match the predicate arity and the order in which the term definitions are declared must also match the position of each term in the ASP predicate.

 The ``FactBaseHelper`` provides a decorator that registers the predicate class with the helper.
 It then provides a member function for dynamically defining a ``FactBase`` sub-class.
 Here we define the class ``DB`` for storing predicate instance (i.e., the *facts*) for these types.

-You will notice that the declaration of the ``driver`` field contains the option ``index=True``.
-This ensures that the ``driver`` field is indexed whenever an ``Assignment`` object is inserted into a ``DB`` instance.
+You will notice that the declaration of the ``driver`` term definition contains the option ``index=True``.
+This ensures that the ``driver`` term is indexed whenever an ``Assignment`` object is inserted into a ``DB`` instance.
 As with a traditional database indexing improves query performance but should also be used sparingly.

 Having defined the data model we now show how to dynamically add a problem instance, solve the resulting ASP program, and print the solution.